 Open Source Won, but Software Freedom Hasn't Yet: A Guide & Commiseration Session for FOSS activists

-Bradley M. Kuhn is President and Distinguished Technologist at Software Freedom Conservancy, on the Board of Directors of the Free Software Foundation (FSF), and editor-in-chief of copyleft.org.
-Kuhn began his work in the software freedom movement as a volunteer in 1992, as an early adopter of GNU/Linux, and contributor to various Free Software projects.
-Kuhn's non-profit career began in 2000 at FSF.
-As FSF's Executive Director from 2001-2005, Kuhn led FSF's GPL enforcement, launched its Associate Member program, and invented the Affero GPL.
-Kuhn was appointed President of Conservancy in April 2006, was Conservancy's primary volunteer from 2006-2010, and has been a full-time staffer since early 2011.
-Kuhn holds a summa cum laude B.S. in Computer Science from Loyola University in Maryland, and an M.S. in Computer Science from the University of Cincinnati.
-Kuhn received an O'Reilly Open Source Award, in recognition for his lifelong policy work on copyleft licensing.
+Bradley M. Kuhn is the Policy Fellow and Hacker-in-Residence at Software Freedom Conservancy and editor-in-chief of copyleft.org.
+Kuhn began his work in the software freedom movement as a volunteer in 1992, as an early adopter of Linux-based systems and contributor to various Free Software projects, including Perl.
+He worked during the 1990s as a system administrator and software developer for various companies, and taught AP Computer Science.
+Kuhn's non-profit career began in 2000 at the Free Software Foundation (FSF).
+As FSF's Executive Director from 2001–2005, Kuhn led GPL enforcement, launched its Associate Member program, and invented the Affero GPL.
+Kuhn began as Conservancy's primary volunteer from 2006–2010, and became its first staffer in 2011.
+Kuhn holds a B.S. in Computer Science from Loyola University in Maryland, and an M.S. in Computer Science from the University of Cincinnati.
+Kuhn has a blog and co-hosts the audcast, Free as in Freedom.

 No video of the event yet, sorry!